Our clinical approach

 In 1993, South Pacific Private’s founders introduced a comprehensive, trauma-informed, parallel-treatment based approach to Australia.
 Our programs are grounded in abstinence, moulded around the 12-step program and include a strong focus on group therapy and family systems.

-As Program Director, I’m proud of our commitment to compassionate, evidence-based, research-driven care.
+As Program Director, I’m proud of our commitment to compassionate, evidence-based, research-driven care at our 54-bed private hospital on Sydney’s Northern Beaches.
 Below, I’ve outlined some of the key clinical underpinnings that inform our approach to clinical best practice.

 Dual diagnosis / comorbidity